arvid-berndtsson/rurl/README.md

 # rurl

-A minimal HTTP client with no dependencies, similar to curl but simpler and more lightweight.
+A minimal HTTP client with no dependencies, similar to curl but written in Rust.
+It is designed to be simple, efficient, and easy to use for making HTTP requests from the command line.

 ## Features